Bunny Wailer, one of the founders of reggae music, dies at 73

 Critic Rick Anderson, writing for the AllMusic.com website, hailed it as “one of the most extraordinary albums of the roots period, a complex but instantly attractive and occasionally heartbreaking record that never rises above a whisper in tone but packs as much political and spiritual wallop as the best of Bob Marley’s work.”

 Neville O’Riley Livingston was born April 10, 1947, in Kingston and spent his early years in rural St. Ann Parish.
 He was raised by a single father, who was a minister.
 Marley, who was two years older and was raised by a single mother, was his closest friend.
-(Their parents later had a daughter together.)
+(Marley’s mother and Mr. Wailer’s father later had a daughter together.)

 Both families moved to Kingston, where Mr. Wailer and Marley lived in poverty.
 (The lyrics of “Talkin’ Blues,” a song Marley later recorded, was hardly an exaggeration: “Cold ground was my bed last night.
 And rock was my pillow, too.”)